WWE News: Update On Whether Finn Balor Will Be Able To Appear On The Upcoming ‘WWE Raw’

 As seen on Raw during the Superstar Shake-up, Bray Wyatt appeared on the titantron after Balor’s match, letting him know that he will be watched.
 This seems to be the first seeds planted for a feud between the two.
 Unless Wyatt wins the WWE Championship from Randy Orton, which would bring both titles to the Raw brand (highly unlikely), the feud between Balor and Wyatt will be a non-title one.

 While this feud could be beneficial to ascend Balor into being a top guy, it seems to be a bit of a demotion for Wyatt.
-While his character is incredibly eccentric, there are some who feel as if an intangible is missing that would push him to the top.
+While his character is incredibly eccentric, there are some that feel as if an intangible is missing that would push him to the top.
 Hopefully, fans can see both Balor and Wyatt gain some stock value after this feud.